Orange County Splash Parks and Water Play (including Free Fountains, Splash Pads, Waterslides, and Hotels with Water Features)

 PAY FOR WATER PLAY

-I’ve never been, but the City of La Mirada Buccaneer Bay (Splash!) will open for Summer 2022 beginning Memorial Day and it gets the best reader comments:
+I've never been, but the City of La Mirada Buccaneer Bay (Splash!) is open for Summer 2025 beginning Memorial Day weekend on May 17th (for season passholders) and May 24th for the rest of the public.
+It gets the best reader comments:

 “We visited Splash in La Mirada on Saturday and “OH MY GOODNESS” it was sooo much fun!” (-Lisa)